ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 Next, make sure to complete the admin consent flow.
 To do that, follow these steps:

-1. As a global administrator or compliance administrator, create a remote PowerShell session to WHAT.
+1. As a global administrator or compliance administrator, create a remote PowerShell session to Exchange Online.
+(To get help with this, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell?view=exchange-ps).)

 2. Run the following PowerShell script:<br>